The 10 things I’ve learned from watching Iron Chef.

 - A huge hunk of organic butter is the most important ingredient in the Iron Chef kitchen.
 (In our house however, it is jalapenos.
 Like Bobby Flay, my husband likes to add jalapenos to everything.)

-If you don’t know where to start, choose items that are different colors.
-They will look great on the plate and you will look like a chef.
+- If you don’t know where to start, choose items that are different colors and vibrant.
+Think Instagram photo!
+This is tres importante!
+Careful color choice selection will make you will look like a chef.
+(And, your food will look great on a plate).

 I learned from Chef Symon that you can put almost anything in a taco.
 Seriously.
 Try it.
 Anything.

 Keep wine in your kitchen.
 You can add it to a roast or red sauce, or reduce it.
 I reduce it by drinking it in a beautiful glass while I cook.

-For the frustrated cook, take heart.
+- For the frustrated cook, take heart.
 Iron chefs often take weird ingredients, coat them with various crumbs, and fry them in the deep fryer.
-Apparently, everything tastes better rolled in crumbs and deep fried!
+Apparently, everything tastes better rolled in crumbs and deep fried.
+Lately, this idea seems soooo appealing while it is cold outside.
+Air fryer anyone?

 - Additionally, little slices of bright citrus like lemon, lime, or orange “freshen the palate” and will perk up any dish as a garnish.
 You will look WAY more professional if you add a citrus slice.

-When your meal needs an extra edge or your course is underperforming, take a cue from the Iron Chefs and just add a cocktail on the side.
+- When your meal needs an extra edge or your course is underperforming, take a cue from the Iron Chefs and just add a cocktail on the side.
 Preferably, before the meal.
+In fact, a couple of cocktails guarantees a better reaction to your food.

 When all else fails, throw a bunch of cut up vegetables and some salt and pepper in chicken stock and simmer.
 Make sure you include onion or garlic.
 Your soup will make your house smell like you are a CULINARY GENIUS.